Do I need to speak to a welfare advisor?

 Speak to a welfare rights adviser if you need help to claim benefits.

-- Explaining what other benefits you may be able to claim
+- Explaining what other benefits you may be able to claim, and

-Legal Aid is not available for help with benefits claims unless you need to appeal to an Upper Tribunal.
-You can appeal to the Upper Tribunal if you think that a legal mistake has been made.
+Legal Aid is not available for help with benefits claims unless you need to appeal to a Social Security Commissioner.
+You can appeal to the Commissioner if you think that a legal mistake has been made.
 For example, if you think that the process has not been followed correctly.